 Re-ordering of Parameters can easily be done by dragging and dropping the dark, striped handles to the left of the input parameters name in the list.
 Keep in mind Grouping parameters can affect the order.

 As setting up parameters can be difficult without seeing the final result, a Preview Mode can be enabled, to check how the parameters UI will look and behave externally.
-Click the eye iconin the top right of the Input Parameters bar.
+Click the Preview tab in the top middle of the Input Parameters rollout.

 Normally, any changes made in Preview Mode are discarded.
 You can however use the Apply button next to the eye icon to set the current values of the Preview Mode as the new default values.